MattDodsonEnglish/English-Learning-Wiki/ladder.md

-Note for non-Slavs: these notes are compiled from ideas I got teaching and speaking to a group of talented Slavic natives for thousands of hours.
-Though the advice is currently Slav-centric,it should be of use to everyone.

 # Small explanations and exercises for all levels

 Here are ideas for everyone, based on a lot of experience teaching.